Biblical words matter.

 The first question might be, how can demonic influence be manifest in the home of Christians?
 On subjects such as this, the extent of biblical nescience across the body of Christ is astounding, it reminds me of a statement I made many years ago when I realised that I knew very little about why I believed, and what I did know was not my own.
 For some, the need to grow spiritually does not extend far beyond the denominational opinion of a Sunday service where the scope of biblical interpretation is selectively controlled.
 Gathering together should be a training facility, where God’s word itself moderates the contesting of ideas.
 It should be a place of learning to think, not a place to camp.

 The gathered assembly of believers should not serve as a theological campsite but as a training ground—a forum where God’s Word becomes the arbiter in the contesting of ideas.
 A church that fails to foster critical thinking fosters spiritual immaturity.
 The Apostle Paul’s rebuke in Hebrews 5:12 remains startlingly relevant: “Though by this time you ought to be teachers, you need someone to teach you the elementary truths of God’s word all over again.”
-To remain ignorant is not a biblically faithful response to God’s call toward spiritual maturity.
+To remain ignorant is not a faithful response to God’s call toward spiritual maturity.

 When Christians begin to believe that God’s redemptive work cannot proceed unless demonic entities are first removed from physical spaces, they unknowingly concede to a dualistic worldview that diminishes God's sovereign authority.
 Scripture is clear: God is not locked in a cosmic stalemate, waiting for human efforts to tip the scale.
 His victory is already secured in Christ (Col. 2:15), and his sovereignty is unchallenged.

 Strongholds, according to the apostolic narrative (2 Cor.
 10:4-5), are not demonic entities inhabiting homes or landscapes, but arguments, pretensions, and thoughts that set themselves against the knowledge of God.
-The vessel of these strongholds is people, living beings with minds and wills capable of resisting or yielding to temptation or divine truth.
+The vessels of these strongholds are people, living beings with minds and wills capable of resisting or yielding to temptation or divine truth.
 Thus, while demonic influence is real, it always seeks expression through human agency, not inanimate structures.

 Subscribe